eclipse-iceoryx/iceoryx/doc/design/polymorphic_handler.md

 1. Any attempt to change the handler after it is finalized, shall call an function that has access to the current and new handler (for e.g. logging).

-The handler itself may not be thread-safe and multiple threads can concurrently use it.
-If this is desired, the classes implementing `I` must be thread-safe.

 To achieve this, we define another support class `StaticLifeTimeGuard` that solves the singleton lifetime problem.
 This class can be used on its own and is based on the nifty counter reference counting.

+The handler itself may not be thread-safe and multiple threads can concurrently use it.
+If thread-safety of the instances is desired, the classes implementing `I` must be thread-safe.

 ## StaticLifetimeGuard

 ### Properties

-1. Manage a singleon instance of some type `T`
+1. Manage a singleton instance of some type `T`
 1. Lazy initialization on first use
 1. Thread-safe instance construction
 1. Provide a thread-safe way of obtaining the instance